aws-samples/k8s-notary-admission/README.md

 #### Test Summary

 The test results indicated that with at least 3 replicas there was no appreciable negative impact to the Amazon EKS cluster operations.
 However, with 1 replica and increased resources, all pods were validated, but at twice the normal operation time.
-For this reason, running with 1 controller replica is NOT recommended in clusters that experience high rates on change.
+For this reason, running with 1 controller replica is NOT recommended in clusters that experience high rates of change.

 Additional tests of the controller, with 1 replica and resource settings reduced to those for multiple replicas, resulted in severe impact to cluster operations.
 This was caused by multiple controller pod restarts, attributed to OOM issues.
 So, it is recommended that the K8s Notary Admission controller be operated with at least 3 replicas, with at least the resource requests and limits defined in the above testing, if like workloads are to be tested in cluster with a high rate of change.